Kinda-Nefarious/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 1st script - Prints “Hello, World”, followed by a new line to the standard output.
 * 2nd script - Displays a confused smiley "(Ôo)'.
+* 3rd script - Display the content of the /etc/passwd file.